-- 1. Complete and submit the online registration form through the Mercy College Training Center. - 2.
-Complete an CCP registration packet: - a.
-Initiate a criminal background and a child and adult abuse check with the College provider for background checks along with the required payment to the vendor.
+- 1. Complete and submit the online registration form through the Mercy College Training Center. - Complete an CCP registration packet: - a.
+Initiate a criminal background and a child and adult abuse check with Castlebranch.com along with the required payment to the vendor.
 The student must authorize Castlebranch.com to provide the results of these checks prior to final admission to the short-term certificate.
 Initiate this request 30 days prior to signing up for a registration session. - b.
-Initiate the creation of an Electronic Health Record (I) with Castlebranch.com in order to complete a Clinical Standards form, and Immunization form at least ten (10) business days prior to signing up for a registration session.
+Initiate the creation of an Electronic Health Records (I) with Castlebranch.com in order to complete a Clinical Standards form, and Immunization form at least ten (10) business days prior to signing up for a registration session.
 It is advised to submit the Immunization form to your primary health care provider as soon as possible in order to ensure its completion in advance of the College deadline.
 The Immunization form will need to verify compliance with the following: - i.
-Two-step TB skin testing done within the past year; then a TB skin test yearly after admission.
-If a positive PPD or history, a negative chest x-ray report. - ii.
-Begin the Hepatitis B series or a positive Hepatitis B Surface antibody titer, or a letter from student's physician stating need for exemption. - iii.
-Measles, mumps, rubella (MMR vaccine) two doses or titers of all three diseases showing full immunity. - iv.
-Chicken Pox (Varicella) proof of disease by physician documentation or a positive titer or two doses of Varicella vaccine. - v.
-The College may, at its discretion, also require proof of seasonal flu vaccination prior to participation in courses that include a clinical rotation. - 3.
+Two-step TB skin testing within the past year; then one-step TB skin test yearly after admission.
+Acceptable alternatives to TB skin testing are a negative T-spot blood test OR a negative QuantifFEROON Gold blood test.
+If a positive skin test or a history of positive tests, a negative chest-ray report administered within the past 12 months is required; then a TB Questionnaire completed yearly after admission (form provided by Student Health Services). - Hepatitis B: Completion of series (three doses), OR initiation of the Hepatitis B series (if series is in process, student must meet all immunization deadlines per CDC guidelines to remain in clinicals or practicums), OR a positive titer showing full immunity. - iii.
+Measles, Mumps, and Rubella (MMR): Completion of series (two doses) OR positive titers of all three diseases showing full immunity. - iv.
+Chicken Pox (Varicella): Completion of series (two doses), OR positive titer showing full immunity, OR proof of disease by medical provider documentation.

+- v.
+Seasonal flu vaccination is required annually to participate in courses that include a clinical rotation during flu season. - 3.
 Show proof of completion and current certification in American Heart Association Basic Life Support Provider